Web Publishing

 Deployment history is essential for maintaining transparency, accountability, and a clear understanding of how a web application has evolved over time.
 Each deployment entry in the history includes a timestamp indicating when the deployment occurred.

-Click View Snapshot to review the previous successful version.
+Click View Full History to review the previous successful version.